nolliegray/stepiii/README.md

 Each preset stores the track’s steps, velocities, ratchets, mutes, length, swing, offset, MIDI note, and MIDI channel.

 To save a preset, hold the slot button for 2 seconds until the slot blinks.
 Load a preset by tapping the desired button.
-You can save or load a whole column of presets by holding the **[V]** button while selecting a preset from a column in **[Z]**.
+You can save or load a whole column of presets by holding the **[V]** button while selecting a preset from **[Z]**.

 Presets are saved to the grid and can be recalled for later use.
 They are numbered based on the row and column.
 In diii you will see files that look like this:
-`pset_stepiii_11.lua`, `pset_stepiii_21.lua`, `pset_stepiii_31.lua`, etc...
+`pset_stepiii_11.lua`, `pset_stepiii_21.lua`, etc...

+Another global preset:
+`pset_stepiii_100.lua`
-There is another global preset numbered 100 that serves as a global state memory.
+serves as a global state memory.
 It recalls your last used BPM and which presets were last loaded.
 It is updated when pressing any preset button.
-It looks like this in diii:
-`pset_stepiii_100.lua`
 ![Perform Presets](img/stepiii_Perform-Presets.png)